 Generally, the wider, longer, and thicker the board, the heavier it will be.
 Let’s assume you’re a beginner and don’t want your first purchase to exceed $1,000.
 In that case, choose a board measuring between 27″ to 30″ length-wise.

 Once you choose the length, you shouldn’t worry about the width.
 That’s because an e-board’s width is usually proportional to its length.
 As for width, understand that the sleeker the e-skateboard, the lighter.
 But the sleekest boards also tend to be the priciest.

 2. Choosing an E-board with Low Motor Power

 An electric skateboard banks on the power generated by its motor or motors to propel you forward.
 The amount of raw motor capacity you need is a function of the nature of the terrain you’ll be riding.

 If you live in the hilliest corner of your state, you’re going to need a super-powerful electric skateboard.
 You’ll need one with enough torque to take you up the steepest hills or trails if it’s an off-road e-skateboard.

 For the most part, the more powerful the e-board, the larger and heavier its motors.
 That said, you can still find sleek e-boards that provide tons of e-skating and hill-climbing torque without weighing too much.

-I love skateboard that use dual hub motors.
+I love skateboards that use dual-hub motors.
 These ones don’t need too much power to carry you over flat roads or even up hills.
 Any skateboard with two 400W motors should be good enough for most riders.